PrestonMe/jane-clone/README.md

 ## BACKEND

 All product, user, and order information is stored in a Postgres database.
 The backend includes end points that use over 30 queries, uses server side routing, and sets up user sessions.
+The database is provisioned with 100 products.

 ## DISCLAIMER